brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

-The passage didn't take a straight course, and sloped generally sloped downards, as best as she could tell.
+The passage did not take a straight course, and sloped generally sloped downards, as best as she could tell.
 She kept a steady pace, even though her knees were scraping and banging on the stone.
 She even grew used to the darkness.
 Suddenly, Manan nearly fell as the passageway turned down.
 She tried to feel out the empty space laying on her back with her feet.
 There was not way to go but down.
 She groped around for the edge of the passage.
 Her hands roved down and felt a rung of a ladder.
 She flipped over on her stomach and slid down into the void.

 One by one, her feet searched out and found each ladder rung.
 One she got her hands fixed on them, she began her descent.
 The passageway grew smaller and Manan could feel the stone scratching at her back.
 The ladder was metal and cold in the darkness.
 But Manan held on tight and kept placing one foot after the other, one hand after the other.

-When the ladder ended, she couldn't feel any ground beneath her feet.
+When the ladder ended, she could not feel any ground beneath her feet.
 There was nothing to see either.
 She tried to stretch her foot as far as it could go, but nothing.
 She tried to stretch further but her grip loosend and she fell.
 But landed hard on a compacted dirt floor.
 She could stand now, but barely.

 The path forked several times.
 Manan alternated her paths, left then right.
-She didn't want to end up walking a circle in the dark.
+She did not want to end up walking a circle in the dark.
 The network of tunnels was vast.
 Manan was surprised that they were not guarded more closely.
 The tunnel became stone again and began to slope upwards.
 She must have cleared the central part of the system.

 Up ahead, Manan could make out a dim light pouring into the tunnel.
 As she got closer to the light, she could smell animal smells wafting into the tunnel.
 She felt encouraged that she had reached the stables.
 The light above came from a small grate in the floor.
 Manan worried about what scene she could find up when she popped out of the tunnel.
 But there was nothing to do but to climb up.

 Climbing up in the pale light was easier than in the pitch dark.
-At the top of the ladder, she pressed her face to the grate to try to assess the scene, but couldn't make out anything.
+At the top of the ladder, she pressed her face to the grate to try to assess the scene, but could not make out anything.
 Up close she realized that the grate was partially covered with straw.
 She assumed that it opened into a stall of some sort.
 The smell of dung and animal hide was particularly strong now.

 She gave the grate a weak shove with her free hand, but it barely budged.
-It wasn't particularly heavy, but too hard to move while clinging to a ladder.
+It was not particularly heavy, but too hard to move while clinging to a ladder.
 Instead she pressed her shoulder into and thrusted up with her legs.
 The grate liften wobbled that slid to the side.
 It made a thud in the dirt and straw, but that was all.

 Manan peered up over the floor.
 She was right about the tunnel opening into a stall.
 Daylight was fading, and the stable was dim and shadowy.
 Manan lifted herself up and out and crawled into the shadows.
 She creeped forward and looked around.
 In the center of the stables, she could see the wagon.
 The beast, she hoped was nearby.
 But would she be able to hitch the wagon up and leave without being noticed?

 Even pressed in the shadows as she was, Manan felt vunerable.
 She had no weapons, no smoking powders to blind an oppoent, none of her usual tools to protect herself.
 And yet there they all were hidden in the wagon's smuggling compartment.
 She decided that she had to make a dash for the wagon, and at least try to retrieve a knife.

-She listened carefully, but didn't hear anyone inside.
+She listened carefully, but did not hear anyone inside.
 Surely there was some stableboy tending to the animals, but maybe the execution had drawn everyone away.
 It was time to plunge forward, and so off she went, crouching low and quiet.
-A few of the animals, sensing her presence snorted or whined, but didn't seem to make much of her being there.
+A few of the animals, sensing her presence snorted or whined, but did not seem to make much of her being there.

 She reached the wagon, climbed in and took in, with relief, the familiar sight of the wagon and its contents.
 A few cabinet doors were thrown open, but nothing seemed be distrubed.
 Obviously the soldiers had not relished the idea of plundering herbs and spices.
 Even the water jugs were still there.
 Sitting at the end, in particular, was the half full jug with water that Manan had used to make the ferryman's tonics, that she had sipped from, and administered as medicine to the little girl.

 Suddenly a powerful thirst overcame her.
 Her lips felt dry and cracked.
 She could try the water and see if it really was tainted and dangerous.
 Just a sip would slack her thirst and put her mind at ease.
 She crouched down in the wagon's floor, and put her lips to the spout and began drinking freely.
 Once again the water coursed through her body, lighting her up, making her feel warm.
 Burning though?
-She wasn't sure.
+She was not sure.
 But she wanted more.
 She needed more.
 She would just let a few more drops drip in her mouth.

 On the floor, overcome by the potent effects of the water, Manan looked up at a young boy's face in a daze.
 "You're here," the face said.
 And, yes, she was there, at least most of her was.